 It constitutes a drag & drop visual builder that makes customization super simple.
-For me, it’s a super easy to get everything done, the way I want them to be in a more less time-consuming way.
-I love that you can create lead pages for your email list, A/b testing, neat social plugins and a wide range of pre-made templates to choose from and above all, they have a great customer service.
+For me, it’s super easy to get everything done, the way I want them to be in a less time-consuming way.
+I love that you can create lead pages for your email list, A/b testing, neat social plugins, and a wide range of pre-made templates to choose from, and above all, they have great customer service.

 The most popular of DIVI THEMES being EXTRA…

 - As for Divi, it does have a bit of a learning curve for some people.

 - Divi theme is bloated at times, which obviously reduces your site speed if you’re not using a good caching/minification plugin or a CDN.